BOOK REVIEW | As Gooding as it gets in the golden age of radio

 Confessions of a Voice Artist by Malcolm Gooding, with Angus Douglas and Tim Sandham (Flyleaf)

 So, full disclosure: I bought this book because of an ob-gyn.
 Well, my ob-gyn to be precise.
-You see, I birthed a human in 2020 and the doctor tasked with helping this journalist through the journey had a familiar sounding surname: Gooding.
-Having worked at Talk Radio 702 for several years as a rookie journalist, Gooding rang a bell.
-When a colleague heard the person who would be bringing my child Earth side was a Dr Gooding, he immediately said: “He must be related to Malcolm.
-Malcolm is the king of voice-overs.”..
+You see, I birthed a human in 2020 and the doctor tasked with helping this journalist through the journey had a familiar-sounding surname: Gooding.
+I worked at Talk Radio 702 for several years as a rookie journalist, and Gooding's name rang a bell.
+When a colleague heard the person who would be bringing my child Earth-side was a Dr Gooding, he immediately said: “He must be related to Malcolm.
+Malcolm is the king of voiceovers.”..

 This article is reserved for Sunday Times subscribers.